Wideband Quantum Transduction for Rydberg Atomic Receivers Using Six-Wave Mixing: Introduction

+Despite these impressive advances, the existing SWM literature primarily establishes physical feasibility, conversion efficiency, sideband generation, or experimentally observed bandwidth.
+What remains missing, from an engineering receiver-design perspective, is a quantitative framework that determines when such bandwidth can be actually treated as a detected 3-dB bandwidth.
+This distinction is crucial for practical implementations of Rydberg atomic receivers.
+More importantly, a larger spectral or conversion bandwidth alone does not guarantee a useful wideband front-end if it is accompanied by degraded responsivity, harsh noise-equivalent field, gain compression, or inter-modulation distortion.
+Therefore, practical implementation requires not only demonstrating SWM-based bandwidth enhancement, but also establishing a receiver-level design criterion that jointly evaluates bandwidth, sensitivity, linearity, and response regularity.
+To the best of our knowledge, this work provides the first such communication-oriented operating-region characterization for SWM-based Rydberg atomic receivers.
+Our main contributions are summarized as follows.

-\begin{itemize} \item We formulate a six-level SWM-based Rydberg atomic receiver as a wideband RF-to-optical quantum transducer, in which the probe, coupling, local oscillator (LO), and auxiliary optical fields, together with the RF signal, drive a closed six-wave-mixing loop that generates an output optical field whose compelx envelope carry the full RF information.
+\begin{itemize} \item We formulate a six-level SWM-based Rydberg atomic receiver as a wideband RF-to-optical quantum transducer, in which the probe, coupling, local oscillator (LO), and auxiliary optical fields, together with the RF signal, drive a closed six-wave-mixing loop that generates an output optical field whose complex envelope carries the full RF information.
 Beginning with the Hamiltonian and master equation, we eliminate intermediate coherences to derive a closed-form expression for the SWM coherence and fifth-order polarization.
 Next, we develop an explicit wideband baseband model spanning from the probe input to the output light field.
 This yields, to the best of our knowledge, the first compact input–output baseband model for SWM-based Rydberg atomic receivers, bridging high-order nonlinear atomic dynamics with a communication-oriented system for wideband quantum transduction analysis.

-\item Relying upon this model, we demonstrate that the six-level SWM chain reduces to an effective two-pole low-pass element and formulate closed-form expressions for its 3-dB bandwidth, explicitly in terms of the dressed dephasing rates of the two highest Rydberg levels and the auxiliary-field Rabi frequency.
-To quantify the linear dynamic range of the SWM-based Rydberg atomic receiver considered, we analyze the 1-dB compression point (P1dB) and the input-referred third-order intercept point (IIP3), standard RF figures of merit that mark the onset of gain compression and third-order inter-modulation distortion in the RF-to-optical transduction chain.
+\item Relying upon this model, under the near-resonant weak-signal regime of interest, the exact detected SWM response can be reduced to a closed-form two-pole low-pass approximation.
+This reduced-order model clarifies how the detected 3-dB bandwidth is determined by the dressed higher-level atomic dynamics and the relevant optical/RF parameters.
+To justify the employment of this approximation, we further examine its validity range through approximation-error and low-pass-regularity analyses.
+Additionally, to quantify the linear dynamic range of the SWM-based Rydberg atomic receiver considered, we analyze the 1-dB compression point (P1dB) and the input-referred third-order intercept point (IIP3), standard RF figures of merit that mark the onset of gain compression and third-order inter-modulation distortion in the RF-to-optical transduction chain.